crosswalk-project/crosswalk-website/documentation/Getting_Started/30-Run_on_Android.md

 # Running a Crosswalk app on Android

 The Crosswalk Android download contains a Python script which can be used to make a self-contained package (`.apk` file) from an HTML5 application.
-See [???]() for instructions on how to download Crosswalk Android.
+See [installing tools for Android targets](#documentation/getting_started/host_setup/Optional:-installing-tools-for-Android-targets) for instructions on how to download Crosswalk Android.

 Once you have downloaded and unpacked Crosswalk Android, create an `apk` file for your application as follows: